Tesla recalls 15,000 Model X SUVs for power steering issue in North America

 WASHINGTON, Feb 12 (Reuters) - Tesla Inc TSLA.O is recalling 15,000 Model X SUVs because of a potential issue that can lead to a loss of power steering assist that could make steering harder and increase the risk of a crash.

-The National Highway Traffic Safety Administration (NHTSA) and Transport Canada said aluminum bolts that attach the electric power steering gear assist motor to the gear housing may corrode and break causing a reduction or complete loss of power steering assist in some 2016 model year vehicles.
+The National Highway Traffic Safety Administration (NHTSA) and Transport Canada said aluminum bolts that attach the electric power steering gear assist motor to the gear housing may corrode and break causing a reduction or complete loss of power steering assist.

+The recall applies to 2016 model year X vehicles.
+Tesla said the vehicles being recalled include most Model X vehicles built before mid-October 2016, but the move does not affect vehicles built after that date.
+Tesla issued a similar recall in March 2018 for 123,000 Model S vehicles worldwide built before April 2016 that called for replacing steering assist motor bolts.

-NHTSA said there are no known crashes or injuries associated with the issue.
+NHTSA said there are no known crashes or injuries associated with the Model X recall.
 The recall covers 14,193 U.S. vehicles and 843 in Canada.
 Tesla will arrange for the replacement of the mounting bolts and will also replace the steering gear if needed, Transport Canada said.

+Tesla said it has "observed excessive corrosion on the bolts that attach this component to the steering gear in affected Model X vehicles" and primarily in areas with very cold climates that use road salts.
+Tesla said if the bolts fail it would require "more force to turn the steering wheel, especially during low speed parking maneuvers."

+Tesla said it was not aware of any injuries or collisions relating to the power steering component.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.